jgraham0325/land-register-api-docs/docs/api-documentation/V1.10/index.md

 Version 1.10
 {: .govuk-body-l}

-This document details upcoming changes to the API being released for Public Beta for advance view, see the 'Versions and Changes' section for details.
-The full implementation and reference for these changes will be available in the SANDBOX and PRODUCTION environments after the 21st of November.
+This document details upcoming changes to the API being released during Public Beta for advance view, see the 'Versions and Changes' section for details.
 {: .govuk-body}

 <hr class="govuk-section-break govuk-section-break--xl govuk-section-break--visible">